jfrothingham/jfrothingham.github.io/blocks/outreach_block.md

 **Green Bank Observatory Star Parties, Volunteer**\
-*2024-present // Green Bank, WV and Canaan Valley, WV*\
+*2024-2025 // Green Bank, WV and Canaan Valley, WV*\
 Operate optical telescopes to assist up to 60 amateur astronomers and students in observing the night sky.
 Typical monthly star parties include viewing the Moon, various planets, and naked-eye observations of the Milky Way, often in support of scout merit badge awards.
 Led a star party at the Canaan Valley National Wildlife Refuge as part of the NASA-funded Mission2Mars program.

 **Green Bank Observatory SETI Tours, Presenter**\
-*Summer 2024 // Green Bank, WV*\
+*2024-2025 // Green Bank, WV*\
 Gave 30-minute presentations on the history and theory of the search for extraterrestrial intelligence (SETI), with a focus on the Drake Equation and the implications of current search methods in readio astronomy.
 Presentations given to a general public audience following in-depth tours of telescopes at the Green Bank Observatory historically used in SETI projects.

 **Green Bank Obsevatory Family Science Day, Volunteer**\
-*2023 // Green Bank, WV*\
+*2023, 2025 // Green Bank, WV*\
 Led activities at the Green Bank Observatory Science Center to engage local families.
 Demonstrated properties of materials and wavelengths using an infrared (IR) camera.
+Gave ground-based tours of the Green Bank Telescope.

 **Introduce A Girl To Engineering Day (IGTED), Volunteer**\